 MS affects the body by causing, among other things, muscle spasms, problems with thinking and learning, and mobility problems.

-How does MS affect the body?The symptoms of multiple sclerosis are varied, can affect any part of the body, and every patient is affected differently.
+How does Multiple Sclerosis affect the body?The symptoms of multiple sclerosis are varied, can affect any part of the body, and every patient is affected differently.
 For some, the symptoms develop and get more pronounced over time, and for others the symptoms come and go.
 Two terms that are often used are:

 - Relapse - when symptoms that have abated for a time, come back.